Photo by Jeff Vespa – © 2012 Jeff Vespa

-Dame Harriet Walter, who is best known for her work in the theatre, has been added to the line-up for the festival, which is the UK’s only film festival dedicated to the adaptation of books into films.
+The festival is the UK’s only film festival dedicated to the adaptation of books into films.

-Ms Walter, who lives in Dorset, has also chosen her favourite adaptation, John Fowles’ The French Lieutenant’s Woman, which was filmed in Lyme Regis, to be screened at the festival.
+Harriet Walters has also chosen her favourite adaptation, John Fowles’ The French Lieutenant’s Woman, which was filmed in Lyme Regis, to be screened at the festival.